ECSTeam/pcf-connect/README.md

 `pcf` is a command line utility used to easily switch between PCF environments.

+This script developed and tested on Mac OS X.

 # Prerequisites

 This script assumes that the following command line utilities are already installed: